Hausdorff dimension of self-similar measures and sets with common fixed point structure: Introduction and Statements

 Let $F\subseteq \mathbb{R}^d$.
 We say that $\{U_{i}\}_{i=1}^\infty$ is a $\delta$ cover of $F$ if $F\subset \bigcup\limits_{i=1}^{\infty}U_{i}$ and $0 <|U_{i}|\leq \delta$ for each ${i}$, where $|U_i|$ denotes the diameter of the set $U_i$.
 For each $\delta>0$ and $s\geq 0$, we define

 We call $\mathcal{H}^{s}(F)$ the \texttt{$s$-dimensional Hausdorff measure} of the set $F$.
 Using this, the \texttt{Hausdorff dimension} of the set $F$ is defined by

 For the basic properties, we refer the reader to Falconer's book \cite{Falconer1990}.
-Another widely used dimension concept is the box-counting (or Minkowski) dimension; however, Falconer \cite{Falconer1989} pointed out that these dimension concepts are equal for self-similar sets, so we omit them.
+Another widely used dimension concept is the box-counting (or Minkowski) dimension; however, Falconer \cite{Falconer1989} showed that these dimensions coincide for self-similar sets, so we omit them.

-For a Borel probability measure $\mu$ in $\mathbb{R}^d$, the \texttt{lower- and upper local dimension} of the measure $\mu$ at the point $x\in \mathbb{R}^d$ defined as where $B(x,r)$ denotes the open ball of radius $r$ with center $x$.
-We say that the measure $\mu$ is \texttt{exact dimensional} if there is a constant $c$ such that $\underline{d}_{\mu}(x)=\overline{d}_{\mu}(x)=c$ for $\mu$-almost every $x\in \mathbb{R}^d$.
+For a Borel probability measure $\mu$ in $\mathbb{R}^d$, the \texttt{lower and upper local dimension} of the measure $\mu$ at the point $x\in \mathbb{R}^d$ defined as where $B(x,r)$ denotes the open ball of radius $r$ with center $x$.
+If the limit exists at the point $x$, then we call it the local dimension and denote it by $d_\mu(x)$.
+We say that the measure $\mu$ is \texttt{exact dimensional} if there is a constant $c$ such that $d_{\mu}(x)=c$ for $\mu$-almost every $x\in \mathbb{R}^d$.
 We will denote this value by $\dim_{H}(\mu)$.
 Feng and Hu \cite{FengandHu} proved that every self-similar measure $\mu$ is exact dimensional.
 For further properties of the dimension of measures, see Przytycki and Urba\'nski \cite[Section~7.6]{PU10}.

 Let us define the \texttt{similarity dimension} for the self-similar IFS $\mathcal{I}$ to be the unique number $s_{0}\in \mathbb{R}$ such that Furthermore, the quantities

 are known respectively as the \texttt{entropy} and the \texttt{Lyapunov exponent} of the self-similar measure $\mu$ corresponding to the self-similar IFS $\mathcal{I}$ with probability vector $\mathbf{p}$.
 It is well known that